ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 #### 3. Cross-chain contract calls {#cross-chain-contract-calls}

 Users (externally owned accounts) interact with L2 contracts by submitting a transaction to the rollup contract or having a sequencer or validator do it for them.
 Optimistic rollups also allow contract accounts on Ethereum to interact with L2 contracts using bridging contracts to relay messages and pass data between L1 and L2.
-This means you can program an L1 contract on Ethereum Mainnet can to invoke functions belonging to contracts on an L2 ptimistic rollup.
+This means you can program an L1 contract on Ethereum Mainnet to invoke functions belonging to contracts on an L2 optimistic rollup.

 Cross-chain contract calls happen asynchronously—meaning the call is initiated first, then executed at a later time.
 This is different from calls between the two contracts on Ethereum, where the call produces results immediately.